Tara Llanes: Mountain Bike Career Record

 In 1993 while still racing BMX for Haro Bicycles, she asked that sponsor for a mountain bike and to go to a mountain bike race.
 She liked it and soon transitioned from BMX to MTB, with cross country Dual Slalom and after Dual Slalom was abolished by NORBA the 4-Cross Downhill events.
 During her mountain bike years she acquired the nickname of "T", the first letter of her given name.
 Unlike in BMX she turned pro in 1996.
 She almost immediately started doing well on the pro circuit but it was not until 1999 that she won her first title.
 In the now discontinued Dual Slalom down hill event of that year's ESPN Winter Extreme Games (also known Winter "X" Games), Tara took a Gold medal.
 She would go on to win a further 14 medals in the next seven years of her career including five championships.
 During this time she also suffered numerous injuries including punctured lungs and a broken foot.
 Then in September 2007, the most devastating of all; a crash that left her paralyzed from the waist down.
-She is in rigorous rehabilitation and despite physician's diagnosis of her never being able to walk again, she is determined to not only walk again, but to return to riding a bicycle and even competing.
-The last chapter of Llanes's racing career is probably not already written in the face of such determination.